Last Call: Keven Café, the French Concession’s Diner

 Keven Café, in the former Cavendish Court Apartments

 When it opened, in October 1997, Keven Cafe was the only place outside a hotel to get a western breakfast or a cup of coffee.
-Like any good diner, the food was good, but never fancy, the waitresses were efficient, extremely competent, and a tad brusque, and the surroundings, unremarkable.
-And the most remarkable thing: very little changed.
+Like any good diner, the food was good, but never fancy, the waitresses were efficient, extremely competent, and a tad brusque; the surroundings were unremarkable.
+And the most astounding thing?
+Very little changed over the years.

 Like a grandmother’s living room, the interior never changed, never felt the need to subject itself to the ‘refreshment’ that restaurants of a certain age feel they must do to keep up.
 Keven remained stubbornly the same: the same Tiffany-style lamps, generic landscape paintings, coffee shop tables and chairs, the same layout.